Vib1240n/A-Cup-Of-Java/README.md

 ### Deploy

 <br> This subsection will provide instructions on how the team deployed Ace's Barbershop Website.
 The team used AWS to deploy Ace's Barbershop Website.
-To deploy the website:
+Frontend and backend calls are handled via Nginx.
+The database is handled via cloud using MongoDB Atlas.
+To deploy the website, the team followed these tools and steps:

 #### Deployment of Website Tools

-- Commmand Prompt/Terminal
+- Command Prompt/Terminal
 - Private Key File
   - Note: Client was provided this file